The Amazing Race 30: Casting

+Contestants

 While the team of Big Brother houseguests Jessica Graf and Cody Nickson from the recently concluded season 19 had been announced earlier, the full cast of eleven teams was revealed on December 7, 2017.
 The cast included former NBA players Cedric Ceballos and Shawn Marion, IndyCar racers Conor Daly and Alexander Rossi, freestyle skiers Kristi Leskinen and Jen Hudak, Well-Strung members Trevor Wadleigh and Chris Marchant, and competitive eaters Joey Chestnut and Tim Janus.

 April Gould had previously competed on season 7 and season 9 of American Ninja Warrior, but failed to make it past the qualifier for both seasons.

-At the pit stop of Leg 5, Lucas Bocanegra proposed to Brittany Austin, who accepted.
+At the Pit Stop of Leg 5, Lucas Bocanegra proposed to Brittany Austin, who accepted.